dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 *This error corresponds to a similar error for class, mixin, mixin class, and enum declarations.
-It might be possible to relax the rule for extension types without jeopardizing soundness, but at this time we prefer the simplicity and consistency of having the same rule for all kindns of declarations.
+It might be possible to relax the rule for extension types without jeopardizing soundness, but at this time we prefer the simplicity and consistency of having the same rule for all kinds of declarations.
 Also, it seems unlikely that a relaxation of the rule would open the door for anything particularly useful.*